So, you are not happy with your credit card current limit?

-Instead build a strong case by reminding your bank that you have been a loyal customer for X years/months, have never missed a payment, always paid the bills on time, have always paid the minimum balance or more, and so forth.
+Instead, build a strong case by reminding your bank that you have been a loyal customer for X years/months, have never missed a payment, always paid the bills on time, and so forth.

 If you have a better limit on your other credit cards do let the bank know about it.

 This way of building a strong case ensures that you have a better chance of getting approved for a higher credit limit.